CanNuhlar/Imgur-to-0Imgur-Chrome-Browser-Extension/README.md

 ## Installation

 Download or clone the repo, pack the extension yourself or use the provided crx file.
-To using crx file:
+To install using crx file:

 * Navigate to [chrome://extensions/](chrome://extensions/)
 * Enable developer mode on top right corner